 Get ahead in your career by learning Qlikview through Mindmajix Qlikview Online Training.

-Below are some features of QlikView which enables advance reports from multiple data sources rapidly.
+Below are some features of QlikView which enables advanced reports from multiple data sources rapidly.

 QlikView has many different applications.
-In which way you need to use is up to you.
+Which way you need to use is up to you.
 Below are few applications where you can use QlikView.

-QlikView is a Windows based application.
+QlikView is a Windows-based application.
 QlikView architecture is separated between different roles.
-Its front end enable us to visualize the processed data whereas its back end provides security for QlikView documents.
+Its front end enables us to visualize the processed data whereas its back end provides security for QlikView documents.
 It is composed of 3 main components:

 Moreover, it also contains few more components like QlikView Management Console and QlikView User Access.
 All these components contribute and help QlikView to design and develop applications.